Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 Characters you can escape: \ `` * _ {} [] () # + - . ! |

-Final Pro Tips
+Final Advice & Pro Tips
-Preview is Your Friend: Always preview your Markdown (in VS Code, GitHub, StackEdit) to see how it will look.
+Preview is Your Best Friend: Always preview your Markdown (in VS Code, GitHub, StackEdit) to see how it will actually look.
 Different parsers can have slight variations.

 When in Doubt, Use HTML: Markdown is a superset of HTML.
-If you can't achieve something with Markdown (like changing text color <span style="color:blue">blue</span> or embedding a video), just use the HTML tag.
+If you can't achieve something with Markdown (like changing text color <span style="color:red">red</span> or embedding a video), just use the HTML tag.
 It will work perfectly.

 Consistency is Key: Pick a style (e.g., - for lists, ** for bold) and stick with it throughout your document.
 It makes your source code cleaner and easier to maintain.